teslamate-org/teslamate/website/docs/guides/api.md

 **Migration to the new API depends on your Tesla account type:**

-1. **_Tesla Business Fleet users:_** the Owner API is [being shut down](https://developer.tesla.com/docs/fleet-api#2024-03-26-shutting-down-legacy-vehicle-api-endpoints) for Tesla Business Fleet users.
-This is done gradually and an error message means that they must now use the official API.
+1. **_[Tesla Business Fleet users](https://www.tesla.com/fleet):_** the Owner API is [being shut down](https://developer.tesla.com/docs/fleet-api#2024-03-26-shutting-down-legacy-vehicle-api-endpoints).
+Fleet vehicles are upgraded gradually and an error message means that they must now use the official API.

 1. **_Individual users:_** the Owner API is currently still accessible.
 Even if it seems to incorporate new limitations similar to those present on the official API.